Appin Road and St Johns Road Intersection Upgrade

 Latest news

-We are inviting the public to submit feedback on the Review of Environmental Factors (REF) which will be on display from Sunday 20 July to Sunday 10 August 2025.
+A Review of Environmental Factors (REF) report was placed on public display for community feedback between Sunday 20 July to Sunday 10 August 2025.

 Project information